 Cruise price per person includes: Cabin accommodation, breakfast, lunch, dinner, snacks, drinking water, hot drinks, return transfers from local airport or hotels, dives (as detailed in the trips above), scuba equipment rental, 1 experienced English-speaking divemaster, tanks (12 litre only), belt and weights, all taxes.

 Cruise price per person excludes (mandatory, unless customer provides own): Dive computer (US$ 22 per week).
 Unless otherwise stated, all the listed items need to be paid on arrival (cash only).

-Optional extras: Soft drinks, alcoholic drinks, torch (US$ 21 per week), diving insurance.
+Optional extras: Soft drinks, alcoholic drinks, torch (US$ 22 per week), diving insurance.
 Unless otherwise stated, all the listed items need to be paid on arrival.
 Note: prices of items purchased onboard are subject to change.

 How to get there: Djibouti liveaboard safaris with Deli normally use the harbour in Djibouti City.
 Once you arrive at Djibouti International Airport (code JIB), a boat representative will greet you outside the arrivals hall.
 Major airlines that fly to Djibouti include Emirates, Qatar Airways, Air Djibouti, Air France, Ethiopian Airlines, Turkish Airlines, Fly Dubai and Kenya Airways.

 Transfers are provided form the airport and local hotels and take 20 minutes.
 Boarding takes place early morning since the boat leaves the harbour at 8 am.